ebd622/k8s-samples/nfs/README.md

 sudo exportfs -v
 ```

+### 2. Test the NFS configuration
-7. Test the NFS configurations.
+2.1 Test the NFS configurations.
 Log onto one of the worker nodes and mount the nfs filesystem and verify.

 ```
 sudo mount -t nfs 192.168.56.2:/srv/nfs/kubedata /mnt